-However, a smaller buffer size also means less time for your CPU to process audio which can cause audible crackles in playback, depending on the project size.
-If you experience crackles or playback issues it is recommended to increase the buffer size to give your CPU more time to process audio and allow you to create larger projects.
+However, a smaller buffer size also means that your processor has less time to process the sound, which can cause audible crackling during playback, depending on the size of the project.
+If you hear crackling or have playback issues, it is recommended to increase the buffer size to give your processor more time to process the sound and allow you to create larger projects.

 Drag the volume slider to change the metronome volume.

 The studio automatically compensates for latency when recording sound to ensure that what you recorded is placed correctly.
 You don’t need to change these settings unless you are experiencing incorrect placement of the recorded sound.

 1.3.4 Recording latency compensation